 Don’t forget to sign up for our Real Value Student package once you’re enrolled in school.
 Click here to see how you can benefit from this package.

 I need to borrow

 Our Student Loan and Line of Credit products are competitive options for financing your education whether you need funds for tuition, books, or living expenses.
-As part of our EPIC Student Bundle, we also include a Student chequing account with no monthly fee, a first deposit match of $50 for school supplies and a smart wallet.
+As part of our EPIC Student Bundle, we also include a Student chequing account with no monthly fee, a Momentum Student Visa credit card*, $50 for school supplies, and a smart wallet.